adityatripathi05/Universal-Authentication-Platform/SRS.md

 - **Memory Protection**: Clear sensitive data from memory after use

 #### 4.4.2 Access Control (NFR-SEC-002)
-- **API Security**: Secure UAP management APIs with authentication
+- **Management API Security**: The UAP management and configuration APIs shall be secured with a separate, highly-privileged API key.
-- **Configuration Access**: Role-based access to configuration management
+- **Configuration Access Control**: Configuration changes shall require Multi-Factor Authentication (MFA) and can be restricted to whitelisted IP addresses.
-- **Audit Logging**: Log all configuration changes and administrative actions
+- **Audit Logging**: All configuration changes and administrative actions must be logged in detail.
-- **Principle of Least Privilege**: Minimal database permissions required
+- **Principle of Least Privilege**: The UAP service must operate with the minimum required permissions for any integrated data source.

+### 4.5 Data Privacy and Compliance Requirements

+#### 4.5.1 Data Residency (NFR-COMP-001)
+- The system shall support deployment in specific geographic regions (e.g., EU, US) to comply with data residency requirements.

+#### 4.5.2 Data Minimization (NFR-COMP-002)
+- The system must only process and cache the minimum data necessary to perform authentication and session management.
+It shall not persist sensitive user data like passwords.

+#### 4.5.3 Compliance (NFR-COMP-003)
+- The system shall be designed to be compliant with major data privacy regulations, including GDPR and CCPA, providing mechanisms to handle data subject rights such as the right to erasure.

 ### 4.5 Integration Requirements